 Even with energy medicine, multiple visits are needed.
 But the path to healing is generally more direct.

-Unfortunately, many homeopaths don’t advertise.
-It’s strictly word-of-mouth.
-So you may have trouble locating a practitioner.
+Many homeopaths don’t advertise.
+It can be strictly word-of-mouth for a local practitioner.
 A good place to get the inside track is at your local health food store.
 Also, good chiropractors often know of good homeopaths.

 Alternative Therapies Covered By Insurance